3urobeat/output-logger/README.md

 # output-logger
-A simple but effective node.js logging library with file output.
+A simple but effective node.js logging library with file output & animation support.

-Currently very basic to fit my needs across my projects but will be improved in the near future.
+Customizeable behaviour and even parameter structure!

 ## Install
+> Note: If you are here from GitHub **Packages** please use the npm package with the command below instead of the scoped GitHub command from above.
+It won't work.

 Open a terminal in your project folder and type:
 `$ npm install output-logger`